 Currently, up to 20 per cent of group supervision hours (i.e. a maximum of 30 hours, out of 150 total hours) can be completed in groups of nine to 12 supervisees, provided the clinical supervisor attests that learning is promoted for all supervisees in the group.
 All remaining group supervision hours can include up to eight supervisees.

 Clinical Supervisor Attestation

 When a registrant or applicant wants to report hours of clinical supervision which took place on or after April 1, 2018, they can point their supervisors to the Clinical Supervisor Attestation form.
 On the attestation form, supervisors must:

 - Attest to the supervision provided

 - Attest to their qualifications to provide clinical supervision

 Clinical supervisors (regardless of college affiliation) are asked to download and save the fillable form, type in their answers, and email the form to their supervisee.
-The supervisee then uploads the completed form to the “Documents” tab of their CRPO user account for review by staff.
-CRPO cannot accept forms directly from clinical supervisors themselves.
+The supervisee will upload the completed form to their CRPO account and notify staff.

 Back to top